 Borrow some cds and copy music onto cds in random order; play at the reception on a large stereo (if you don't have one, ask around to see if you can borrow one).

 For my In-Law's 40th anniversary party decorations, I searched the internet for things like the top movies and songs from that year and also any events or celebrity birthdays that happened on that day (4/4 in this case).
 I printed them out on pretty paper and mounted them on card stock that I had folded into a tent card.
-I placed them along the centers of the tables and the guests had such fun reminiscing over them.
-I also kept some of them to put in their scrapbook later.

 You could also ask a crafty friend or relative to make the other decorations.
 I often get asked to make decorations for parties and I love contributing!

 Oh wonderful!
 I am planning mine too which is in a year!!
 Good idea to plan ahead :) You don't mention whether or not you are planning a dinner.
 I once went to a wedding and the couple had a potluck for their reception.
 That would be a really nice idea, for everyone to bring a dish and have a buffet set up on tables.
 There were tea lights on the table which were bought at the dollar store.
 If it's a night of dancing, perhaps hire a student DJ as their prices would be better. :)